gomathishankar28/ms1_bentovanindia/Testing.md

 7. There were lot of small issues related to margin,padding,width,height of the image,font-size etc
     >**solution** - Fixed by adding media queries accordingly.

+## **Enhancements**
+Initially the menu page was designed to have only the menu items displayed.
+An improvement to the page was suggested by my mentor Nishant kumar to display the name of the menu item.

+>**solution** - Added styles to display the name of the menu item on hover of the image.